On highly regular embeddings: -regular maps

 In this section we will define and then study $k$-regular maps, review relevant known results and eventually prove the following extension of the result by Chisholm \cite[Theorem~2]{chisholm}. \begin{theorem} Let $k,d\geq 1$ be integers.
 There is no $k$-regular map $\RR^d\to\RR^{N}$ for where $\alpha (k)$ denotes the number of ones in the dyadic expansion of $k$. \end{theorem}

 This result is easily seen to be true and tight for the cases $d=1$, $k=1$, and $k=2$.
 As we will see it also gives the complete answer in the case of $3$-regular maps.
+This same fact was observed by Handel in~\cite[Proposition 2.3]{handel79}.

-\begin{corollary} A $3$-regular map exists $\RR^d\to\RR^N$ if and only if $N\geq d+2$. \end{corollary}
+\begin{corollary} A $3$-regular map $\RR^d\to\RR^N$ exists if and only if $N\geq d+2$. \end{corollary}

 In the case $d=2$ of $k$-regular maps from the plane we get the following complete answer in the case when $k$ is power of $2$.

 \begin{corollary} Let $m\geq 1$ be an integer.
 Then a $2^m$-regular map $\RR^2\to\RR^N$ exists if and only if $N\geq 2^{m+1}-1$. \end{corollary}